 If you have decided to make the move from WordPress.com to WordPress.org so that you can use a customized premade WordPress theme we will show you how to do so using SiteGround as it is the easiest, least expensive way to get things done while offering top of the line hosting.

 - Purchase hosting.
 We highly recommend SiteGround.
-They offer WordPress managed hosting at only around $4.00 a month and they will give you a free domain for as long as you have hosting which is awesome because domains are usually around $14.00 a year!
+They offer WordPress managed hosting at only around $4.00 a month but the “GrowBig” plan is the best deal, it includes restore in case anything happens !
 Want to know more about WordPress managed and why it’s your best hosting option?
 Read this post!

 - Register or transfer a domain name.
 If you sign up for hosting on SiteGround they will ask you what you want your domain name to be and register it for you.
 If you already have a domain name that you purchased you can enter that and then after you purchase hosting you can get that domain transferred.